vanluwin/enviroment/README.md

 # Scripts for setting up a development environment

+Beware that these scripts were made and tested for Ubuntu 16.04 and 18.04.

 ## Install nvidia gpu drivers

 This script installs the nvidia-390 drivers and freezes its version, for different behavior edit the last lines.